 - Excise taxes includes Luxury Car Tax, Fuel Taxes

 - Inheritance tax

 - Trustees liability taxes

 - Fringe Benefits tax

-5. What is the name of the office which deals with tax in Australia?
+5. What is the name of the government agency in Australia that deals with taxes?

-Australian Taxation Office deals with taxes in Australia.
+The Australian Taxation Office is responsible for the administration of taxes in Australia.